 - Automated HVAC control systems optimization software installed in a total of 68 buildings.
 This software monitors system problems for necessary repairs

-- Upgraded controls and lighting in Carl Icahn Labs, Lewis Thomas, and Bowen
+- Upgraded controls and lighting in Carl Icahn Labs, Lewis Thomas Lab, and Bowen Hall

 - Projects completed in the central plant included the installation of new burner controls, a heat exchanger to use wintertime air to cool water, new controls on the large natural gas compressor, and the remaining plant energy conservation projects.

-Since meeting initial annual savings targets in 2014, Procurement Services continued to transition from a transaction-focused organization to providing more comprehensive and strategic support for the University’s procurement needs.
-Recent initiatives generated approximately $1.2M in savings between FY15 and FY16.
-They included:
+In addition, Procurement Services continues to transition from a transaction-focused organization to providing more comprehensive and strategic support for the University’s procurement needs.
+Recent initiatives include:

-- University Copier Program: Replacement of over 200 campus photocopiers with new energy-efficient, smaller-footprint, multi-functional devices providing copy, print, scan, and fax capabilities that reduce the cost per print by 40%
+- University Copier Program: Replaced over 200 campus devices and reduced the cost per print by 40%; achieved annual savings of $220,000